 Los Angeles-based Eddie Lee is one-half of the Jubilee Project, a production company that Lee founded and runs with his brother.
 They create short films about the gospel, good that is going on in the world, and charitable causes.
 They have also created projects for the Jeremy Lin Foundation, American Society for Deaf Children, Alzheimer’s Association, and a range of other charities and nonprofits.
 With all the good they’re spreading, it’s no wonder the Jubilee Project’s YouTube channel has more than 100,000 subscribers!

-Though he has released five albums and was once the protege of Lacrae, Trip Lee is better known these days as an influential pastoral minister.
+Though he has released five albums and was once the protege of Lecrae, Trip Lee is better known these days as an influential pastoral minister.
 He has a seminary background and has been preaching since the late 2000s, around the time he was publicly endorsed by a number of prominent Christians, including John Piper.
-Today, Lee is a senior pastoral assistant at Capitol Hills Baptist Church in Washington, D.C.
+Today, Lee is the young adult pastor at Concord Church in Dallas, Texas, where he is originally from.

 Eric Mason is the founder and head pastor of Epiphany Fellowship in Philadelphia.
 Through his ministry, Thriving, Mason works hard to provide resources and training for minority missionaries, especially those pursuing urban ministry.
 As if that weren’t impressive enough, Mason also serves on the executive board of the church planting network Acts 29, and is the author of the books “Manhood Restored” and “Beat God to the Punch.”